 Many King Cake recipes have a cream cheese filling and some recipes don’t, but recipes also abound with a cinnamon-apple filling along with cream cheese.
 You can also add raisins and nuts if you like.
 The cake is often braided and flavored with cinnamon.
 Sweeter and fancier King Cakes with rich fillings are the trendier rage currently, so I had to try one.
 In fact, an increasing variety of incredible fillings become available each year, especially in New Orleans where one might think that bakeries try to outdo each other!
 Traditionalists can still enjoy the rather plain original cakes with just colored sugar sprinkled on a light icing on top and still indulge in a delicious treat.
 But I don’t need to describe how incredible the cinnamon apple and cream cheese filling combination is, so I hope you’ll try this recipe!

-Hope you enjoyed your Mardi Gras or Carnivale celebrations!
+Hope you have enjoyed or are currently enjoying your Mardi Gras or Carnivale celebrations around the globe!

 - 2 tablespoons butter, at room temperature